 Web Content and Design

-As you already know, the Internet is revolutionizing how we obtain and use information.
+As you already know, the Internet has revolutionized how we obtain and use information.

 People around the world can now easily access and share information, whereas they were once limited by region.